vayuda/SensorMultiObjectiveOpt/README.md

 reward = w1 * (number of unique positions sensed / number of unique positions visited) - self.w2 * (1 if sensor was activated, else 0)

 Directory Structure:
-gridworld.py contains code for simulating the environment agent.py contains code for the handcrafted agent and the Q-agent sim.ipynb contains code for running the simulation described above
+main.py is the entry point for the program args.py contains all the configurable parameters model_loader.py contains code to initialize the models env.py contains code for simulating the environment agent.py defines various agent models user.py defines various user models train.py defines how the models are trained utils.py contains various helper functions